matthieumeo/cookiecutter-pyxu/PROMPTS.md

-# Pycsou Plugin Prompt Reference
+# Pyxu Plugin Prompt Reference

-When you run Pycsou's cookiecutter for the first time to build a Pycsou plugin, you will be asked for some configuration options.
+When you run Pyxu's cookiecutter for the first time to build a Pyxu plugin, you will be asked for some configuration options.
 The answers to these questions will be used to configure certain aspects of your plugin package, such as defining its name and license, or including preferred hooks or example components, for instance.

 This document describes in detail each of the prompts, and how your answer will affect your plugin.
-If you're planning on publishing your plugin to PyPI (and by extension, the [Pycsou-FAIR](https://www.pycsou-fair.org/)) this document provides detailed documentation on customizing your listing.
+If you're planning on publishing your plugin to PyPI (and by extension, the [Pyxu-FAIR](https://pyxu-org.github.io/fair/index.html)) this document provides detailed documentation on customizing your listing.

 ## full_name